 Most people don’t know that you should change your mattress at least once every six to eight years.
 Using the same mattress for longer than seven years can result in body aches and pains.
 Getting a good night’s sleep is essential to maintain a healthy body and mind.

-In this post, we explain why it’s important to throw out your old mattress and get a new one.
-We also will go over important information to know before you purchase your next mattress and where you can go to purchase a mattress today!
+This post explains why it’s important to throw out your old mattress and get a new one.
+We will also go over important information to know before you purchase your next mattress and where you can purchase a mattress today!

 Your Old Mattress Could Make Your Sick